jasper1378/libconfigfile/README.md

     - member of
         - all `node` classes

+To avoid the hassle of dealing with a bare polymorphic `node` (or child) pointer (memory leaks, checking success of `dynamic_cast`, etc,), the smart pointer class `node_ptr` can be used.
+In order to maintain a degree of harmony with the library interfaces, `node`-derived classes should always be used and managed through a `node_ptr`.
+This class is similar to `std::unique_ptr` in that it is responsible for deallocating any resources associated with the pointer when it goes out of scope.
+However, its specialized nature (will always be used with a `node`-derived class, usually polymorphically) means that it can offer additional featues. `node_ptr` is designed in such a way that the pointer component is completely abstracted and the object obtains value semantics.

+//TODO details on node_ptr

 ### Error handling

 While calling `libconfigfile::parser()`, errors resulting in the parser itself (such as being unable to open a file) with be thrown as `std::runtime_error`.
 If the parser detects a violation of the syntax specification (see above) a `libconfigfile::syntax_error` will be thrown.
 This class is derived from `std::runtime_error` and behaves similarily.
 Its `what_arg` will be a string containing the line and char position of the error, as well as a brief description of what went wrong.
 This string is suitable for displaying to the end user.